Conflict and Tension 1918-1939Causation

 The harshness of the Treaty of Versailles was not inevitable — it was the result of conflicting pressures on the peacemakers at Paris.
 Each factor pushed the treaty further towards punishment.
 Understanding this chain is essential for the "explain why" questions.

-France's demand for total punishment — France had suffered the most of the major Allied powers.
-1.4 million French soldiers died; the north-east of France had been devastated by four years of fighting on French soil.
-Clemenceau remembered France's humiliation in 1871, when Germany had also met in the Hall of Mirrors to celebrate defeating France and seizing Alsace-Lorraine.
-He was determined that Germany must be so weakened it could never attack France again.
+France's demand for total punishment — France suffered the most of the major Allied powers: 1.4 million soldiers dead, the north-east devastated by four years of fighting on French soil.
+Clemenceau remembered France's humiliation in 1871, when Germany proclaimed the German Empire in the Hall of Mirrors after defeating France.
+He was determined Germany must be permanently weakened.
 His voters demanded nothing less — the French press called for Germany to "pay to the last centime."

-Britain's "Hang the Kaiser" election pressure — Lloyd George won the December 1918 general election on slogans of "Make Germany Pay" and "Hang the Kaiser."
-The British public wanted revenge.
-Even though Lloyd George privately wanted a moderate peace (fearing a humiliated Germany would turn to communism), he could not publicly back down from these promises without losing power.
-He was, as Keynes put it, "rooted in nothing" — pulled between his voters' anger and his own instincts for moderation.
-This constraint meant he could not support Wilson's idealism, even when he agreed with it privately.
+Britain's "Hang the Kaiser" election pressure — Lloyd George won the December 1918 election on "Make Germany Pay" and "Hang the Kaiser."
+The British public wanted revenge after 750,000 dead.
+Though he privately feared a humiliated Germany would turn to communism, he could not publicly back down from his promises without losing power.
+He was pulled between his voters' anger and his instincts for moderation — unable to support Wilson's idealism even when he privately agreed with it.

-America's idealism — ignored by the others — President Wilson arrived at Paris with his Fourteen Points, including self-determination (letting peoples choose their own government), a League of Nations, and no punitive reparations.
-He wanted "peace without victory."
-But Wilson was politically weakened: the US Senate was already refusing to ratify any League of Nations treaty, and both Clemenceau and Lloyd George privately dismissed his idealism as naive.
-Wilson had to compromise on nearly every point to get any League of Nations agreement at all — the very organisation he valued most ended up being the concession that made him accept a harsher peace.
+America's idealism — sidelined by political weakness — Wilson arrived at Paris with his Fourteen Points: self-determination, a League of Nations, no punitive reparations.
+But his Senate was already threatening to reject any League treaty, and Clemenceau and Lloyd George privately dismissed his idealism as naive.
+Wilson had to compromise on nearly every other point to save his League — the very organisation he valued most made him accept a harsher peace than he wanted.

-A compromise that satisfied nobody — The resulting treaty was a patchwork of competing demands.
-Reparations (£6.6 billion) were high enough to devastate Germany but too low to satisfy France's full demands.
-Germany lost territory including Alsace-Lorraine (giving France its revenge from 1871) but not all the German-speaking populations in Czechoslovakia and Austria were given self-determination — directly contradicting Wilson's own principle.
-Germany was excluded from the League of Nations — the opposite of Wilson's vision of a community of nations.
-No single peacemaker got what they really wanted.
-Clemenceau thought it was too lenient; Wilson thought it was too punitive; Lloyd George privately worried it stored up future trouble.
+A compromise that satisfied nobody — The resulting treaty satisfied none of the three leaders.
+Reparations of £6.6 billion were high enough to devastate Germany but not the total economic destruction Clemenceau sought.
+Germany lost Alsace-Lorraine but kept its national unity and industrial heartland.
+Self-determination was applied selectively — Germans in Czechoslovakia and Austria were denied it.
+Clemenceau thought it was too lenient; Wilson thought it was too punitive; Lloyd George privately feared it stored up future trouble.

 = A settlement that planted seeds for World War Two — The treaty humiliated Germany without permanently disabling it.
 Germany retained its industrial core, its unified nationhood, and its population of 60 million — larger than France.
 The war guilt clause and the £6.6 billion reparations bill created lasting resentment.
 The hyperinflation crisis of 1923 and the Great Depression of the 1930s made that resentment explosive.
 Hitler rose to power promising to tear up Versailles — and found millions of willing followers.
 As John Maynard Keynes predicted in 1919: "The policy of reducing Germany to servitude... cannot be done.
 Vengeance... will not limp."
 He was right.